 • Media portrayals of organized crime.

-Organized Crime includes case studies and offers an accessible, interdisciplinary approach to the subject of organised crime.
+Organized Crime includes case studies and offers an accessible, interdisciplinary approach to the subject of organized crime.
 It is essential reading for students engaged with organized crime across criminology, sociology, anthropology and psychology.

 Table of Contents